HIGHLIGHTS

 There isn’t anything unexpected in terms of performance.
 The Samsung Galaxy Fold7 gets the Snapdragon 8 Elite for Galaxy for its brains.
 Obviously.
 It ships in three variants: 12/256GB, 12/512GB, and 16GB/1TB.

-The Nepali audience will definitely get the first two options.
-However, given that Samsung brought the Galaxy 25 Ultra with a terabyte of storage, there is a chance that the Fold7 might as well.
+The Nepali audiences are getting the first two options, but no words on the big, bad 16GB/1TB variant yet.
+However, given that Samsung Nepal brought the Galaxy 25 Ultra with a terabyte of storage, we can hope that they might do the same for Fold7 as well.

 Now, for the powerhouse, it’s a 4,400mAh cell — the same as last year.
 Two things: yes, it’s impressive that they fit the same amount of juice despite thinning the phone so much.
-But the Chinese brands are packing 6,000mAh or more batteries by taking advantage of the new silicon-carbon technology.
+But the Chinese brands are packing batteries with 6,000mAh capacity or more by taking advantage of the new silicon-carbon technology.

 What makes matters worse is that the Galaxy Flip7 now has a 4,300mAh battery, just 100mAh short of the Fold7.
 That’s a blow to this book-style foldable’s image, especially considering it has to power two large displays and is aimed at power users who will demand more out of this phone.

 Charging could have been better too.
 While one can live with 15W and 7.5W standard and reverse wireless charging speeds just fine, the 25W of wired charging feels a bit bitter, particularly at this price point.
-If 80W or even 66W speeds that its Chinese rivals are offering are too much to ask, Samsung could have at least matched the 45W charging that its S and even A-series siblings are enjoying.
+If 80W or even 66W speeds, which its Chinese rivals are offering, are too much to ask, Samsung could have at least matched the 45W charging that its S and even A-series siblings are enjoying.

 Maybe Samsung is still haunted by the whole Note 7 fiasco, which makes them so reluctant to mess with their battery tech too much.